-Most purchases of goods involve agreement on freight terms, which are often specified in the quote, contract, or general terms & conditions.
+Most purchases of goods involve an agreement on freight terms, which are often specified in the quote, contract, or general terms & conditions.
 For international shipments, it is common to hear the freight terms referred to as Incoterms (International Commercial Terms).
 The Incoterm® rules are the internationally recognized freight terms for international ships and are commonly, but not always, leveraged in domestic shipments.

 The most important things to consider when determining freight terms are: